Drew Bruce

 I write non-fiction about thinking clearly and communicating visually, and science fiction about things that won't fit in a diagram.
 The dogs are indifferent to both genres but supportive of the general concept of sitting still for long periods.

 Currently: Completing Arguments That Land, the third and final book in The Practical Thinker series.
-Plotting book four of The Ancients of Tomorrow.
+Two more Ancients of Tomorrow books — The First Ancient and The Hidden Kind — are on their way, and a new series, The Vault-Walkers, is now underway.
 Negotiating daily with Freya and Hamish over whose office this actually is.

 The Practical Thinker Series